Toms Brook School

 Toms Brook School is a historic school building located at Toms Brook, Shenandoah County, Virginia.
-It was built in 1935–1936, and it is a two-story, "T"-shaped, red brick Colonial Revival-style school building.
+It was built in 1935–1936, and it is a two-story, T-shaped, red brick Colonial Revival-style school building.
 It features a monumental portico with tall columns that support the pediment.

 The Virginia State Board of Education provided a $25,000 loan for its construction.
 The community also applied for $31,050 of Works Progress Administration funds for its construction, but the application was not approved.
 A cafeteria addition for the school was completed in 1952.

+Toms Brook School "was one of many built in the county during a major modernization program.
+Grades 1-12 were originally housed in the school.
+Students attended primary school in their own communities.
+They then traveled to town to attend High School, Grades 8-12, if they could afford the tuition."

+"In 1959 the county built three new consolidated High Schools.
+At that time all elementary schools in the area [surrounding Toms Brook] were consolidated into the Toms Brook School."

+In the 1980s, grades 5-7 moved to Woodstock and Strasburg.
+In 1991, new additions were completed at the county’s elementary schools, and Toms Brook School was closed.

 Toms Brook School was listed on the National Register of Historic Places in 2011.

+It was sold to several private developers but was eventually acquired by People Inc. who converted the property into low-income housing.